Hamza: Urdu (Shahmukhi) alphabet

 In the Urdu alphabet, hamza does not occur at the initial position over alif since alif is not used as a glottal stop in Urdu.
 In the middle position, if hamza is surrounded by vowels, it indicates a diphthong or syllable break between the two vowels.
 In the middle position, if hamza is surrounded by only one vowel, it takes the sound of that vowel.
 In the final position hamza is silent or produces a glottal sound, as in Arabic.

 In Urdu, hamza usually represents a diphthong between two vowels.
 It rarely acts like the Arabic hamza except in a few loanwords from Arabic.

 Hamza is also added at the last letter of the first word of ezāfe compound to represent -e- if the first word ends with yeh or with he or over bari yeh if it is added at the end of the first word of the ezāfe compound.

 Hamza is always written on the line in the middle position unless in waw if that letter is preceded by a non-joiner letter; then, it is seated above waw.
 Hamza is also seated when written above baṛi yeh.
 In the final form, Hamza is written in its full form.
 In ezāfe, hamza is seated above choṭi he, yeh or baṛi yeh of the first word to represent the -e- of ezāfe compound.

 Uyghur alphabet

-In the Uyghur Arabic alphabet, the hamza is not a distinct letter and is not generally used to denote the glottal stop, but rather to indicate vowels.
-The hamza is only depicted with vowels in their initial or isolated forms, and only then when the vowel starts a word.
-It is also occasionally used when a word has two vowels in a row.